ttlion/sdtDBN/README.md

                                         written to terminal.
 ```

-The arguments of the previous usage concern all the arguments of the tDBN program plus the new arguments of sdtDBN, for learning DBNs also with static attribute and to make inference in the learned DBN.
+The arguments of the previous usage concern all the arguments of the original tDBN program plus the new arguments of sdtDBN, for learning DBNs also with static attribute and to make inference in the learned DBN.

 Therefore, in this webpage it is described the usage of the following input arguments:
 ```